Two-stroke oil: Use

 Engine original equipment manufacturers (OEMs) introduced pre-injection systems (sometimes known as "auto-lube") to engines to operate from a 32:1 to 100:1 ratio.
 Oils must meet or exceed the following typical specifications: TC-W3® (NMMA), API-TC, JASO FC, ISO-L-EGC.

 The relevant difference between regular lubricating oil and two-stroke oil is that the latter must have a much lower ash content, to minimize deposits that tend to form if ash is present in the oil when it is burned in the engine's combustion chamber.
 Additionally, a non-2T-specific oil can turn to gum in a matter of days if mixed with gasoline and not immediately consumed.
 Another important factor is that four-stroke engines have a different requirement for "stickiness" than do two-strokes.

 Since the 1980s, different types of two-stroke oil have been developed for specialized uses, such as outboard motor two-strokes, as well as the more standard auto lube (motorcycle) two-stroke oil.
 As a rule of thumb, it will be stated somewhere on the printed label of most containers of oil available commercially, that it is compatible with "Autolube" or injector pumps.
 Those oils tend to have the consistency of liquid dish soap if shaken.
 A more viscous oil cannot reliably be passed through an injection system, although a premix can be used on either type.

-"Racing" oil or castor-based does offer excellent lubrication, at the expense of premature coking.
+"Racing" oil or castor-based does offer excellent lubrication, at the expense of premature cooking.
 The average moped/scooter/trail rider will not achieve an appreciable increase in performance and will require very frequent teardowns.